-WhatssApp – app that use most of Asian people.
+WhatssApp – an app that uses most of Asian people.
 It’s more popular than call or text SMS

 I like to book via Airbnb while I’m traveling because it helps me to save some money.
 As well it makes me feel like at home.
 For example, if I stay in a flat I can cook there and do other things that I usually can’t do in the hostels, guest houses.
 Also you can find some authentic places to stay, be a bit closer to a local culture.
 Here you can check more my pros and cons about staying or renting through Airbnb.

 If you are new with Airbnb, I suggest to try it at least once and see by yourself if it suitable for you.
 But before booking via Airbnb you should pay attention in some things that I learned during my experience.
 I believe that these tips can save you a bit money and will help you avoid surprises.

 Sing up.
 You can get discount for your first booking via Airbnb by using Airbnb code.

 Create informative profile and verify it.
 Some hosts may not accept you’re booking if you don’t have a verified profile.
 You want to book a place with host who tells more about himself?
 Host wants to know more about people which he will let inside his home as well.